All About the Stages of Labor and Delivery

 As you get ready for delivery, it helps to know a little more about each of the three stages of labor.
 Though everyone is different, you can at least get a better idea of what each stage entails, what you can do during the stage, what to expect from your healthcare provider, and what your labor partner can do to help.
 We hope this article gives you some peace of mind, knowing your little one will eventually be on their way!

 In the meantime, enjoy those final moments of pregnancy.
-As you prepare for your baby’s arrival, don’t forget to sign up for the Pampers Club app, where you can get discounts on what every parent needs: diapers and wipes.
+As you prepare for your baby’s arrival, don’t forget to sign up for the Pampers Rewards app, where you can get savings on what every parent needs: diapers and wipes.

 Join a World of Support